Skip to main content

 Enterprise account penetration.
 When you need to reach a C-suite executive who ignores cold outreach, physical mail is the channel most likely to land.
 For a deeper look at how to write effective handwritten outreach for high-value prospects, the structure of the note matters as much as the channel choice.

 Platforms like Stylograph, Sendoso, and Postal make physical touchpoints operationally feasible at the individual rep level.
+(See how Stylograph automates handwritten follow-up notes for B2B sales teams.)
 The infrastructure exists.
 The question is whether your sales org is using it.

 FAQ